-The most common TLD is .com - but there are lots more options and the number of choices is continually growing. .org and .net are just more two other popular examples.
-TLDs can be divided into gTLDs and ccTLDs.
+The most common TLD is .com, but there are lots more options and the number of choices is continually growing.
+Most TLDs can be divided into two main categories: gTLDs and ccTLDs.

 Generic Top-Level Domains - or gTLDs